estherdomfeh213/aws-static-portfolio-website/README.md

 ## Overview
 This project demonstrates how to **host and distribute a static portfolio website** using **Amazon S3** and **Amazon CloudFront**.
-It showcases fundamental AWS skills — from S3 static website hosting, permission management with IAM and bucket policies, to CDN distribution with CloudFront.
+It showcases fundamental AWS skills, from S3 static website hosting, permission management with IAM and bucket policies, to CDN distribution with CloudFront.

 It was built as part of my Cloud & DevOps learning journey while preparing for the **AWS Certified Cloud Practitioner** exam.